jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 ## Mitigate security issues

-Several approaches to mitigating these issues with configuration options provided by JupyterHub include:
+The several approaches to mitigating security issues with configuration options provided by JupyterHub include:

 ### Enable subdomains